My oldest daughter and I had a nice little rhythm in our life.

-Feel like you are always running but never get anything done?
-Are you stressed about your never-ending to-do list?
+Feel like you are always running but never get anything done… while your never-ending to-do list just keeps getting bigger?

 There’s a Block for that!

-Do you struggle to get your chores done?
-Do you never know when to schedule appointments so your kid’s naps happen at different times every day?
+Do you never know when to schedule appointments and your kids end up napping at different times every day?